yueplush/vrc-join-notification-pushover-windows/README.md

    `vrchat_join_notification` subfolder variants), so keep the icon alongside the `.exe` when redistributing a packaged copy.
 3. Open **Settings** from the tray icon (or via the window) to configure the install/cache folder, VRChat log directory, and optional Pushover credentials.
    The WinForms UI now mirrors the Linux layout with live **Status**, **Monitoring**, **Current Log**, **Session**, and **Last Event** indicators so you can see exactly what the watcher is doing.
-   The first-run window defaults to a more compact size that keeps every control visible (even on high DPI desktops), trims the extra padding around each field, and wraps long status text automatically, while the action buttons inherit the slimmer spacing used by the Linux port for a consistent look.
+   The first-run window defaults to a more compact size that keeps every control visible (even on high DPI desktops), trims the extra padding around each field, and wraps long status text automatically, while the action buttons inherit the slimmer spacing used by the Linux port for a consistent look—the blank band that previously separated the middle controls is gone.
+   Clicking **Start Monitoring** now launches the background follower without tripping the `ParameterizedThreadStart` constructor error on Windows PowerShell 5.1 builds.
    Launching the packaged `.exe` while another copy is running now surfaces an informational dialog instead of starting a duplicate instance, and desktop notifications are marshalled onto the UI thread so Windows toasts fire reliably again.

 > [!NOTE]